 Customer loyalty is the next competitive battleground.
 It’s where a business is going to be won or lost.

-You have probably heard that it is far easier to sell to existing clients, than win new ones.
+You have probably heard that it is far easier to sell to existing clients than to win new ones.
 Yet, many online shops spend a little fortune attracting someone that may not even be interested in their services.
 To increase revenue, the best proven strategy is to work on your customer loyalty program.
 Inspire those who have already bought from you to buy again and you will probably have a lifetime buyer.
-Here is how.
+Here is how you can do this:

 The question is: How to make them return?

-The number one answer is to gain your clients trust.
+The number one answer is to gain your clients’ trust.
 You can gain trust by implementing a loyalty program.
-It’s a classic and most effective way to encourage repeat business, not to mention all the big brands already do that.
-For example you can offer your clients a card with a discount on every third purchase as a reward.
-Not only does the loyalty program encourage repeat purchase behaviour, but it will increase the average transaction size.
+It’s a classic and most effective way to encourage repeat business, which is why all the big brands already do it.
+For example, you can offer your clients a card with a discount on every third purchase as a reward.
+Not only does the loyalty program encourage repeat purchase behavior, but it will also increase the average transaction size.